 Survey Preparedness

 Skilled nursing centers and nursing facilities are required to follow extensive rules in the Requirements of Participation (ROP) to receive payment under the CMS Medicare or Medicaid programs.
 These requirements are contained in the Federal Regulations for Nursing Facilities, which also state each center must comply with all applicable Federal, State, and local laws, regulations, and codes with accepted professional standards.
-The AHCA regulatory team provides members guidance and resources to help understand the survey process and implement the requirements.
+The AHCA regulatory team provides members with guidance and resources to help them understand the survey process and implement the requirements.

-Focus F-Tags: Guidance for ROP Phase 2 and 3
+Focus F-Tags: Guidance

 Please refer to Appendix PP Guidance to Surveyor for Long Term Care Facilities for the most up to date regulations and guidance.